 Since it was New Year’s Day – the Vietnamese were all dressed up in their finest and were out and about taking photos.
 They were praying at temple and bringing in the new year with family.

-Being in the heart of the French Quarter and being Tết it was super busy at the Lake while I was there – the line to get into the Temple of the Jade Mountain (Ngoc Son Temple) was looooonnggggg.
-However, the line was up was understandably long – they wanted to pay homage and respect and pray.
+Being in the heart of the French Quarter and being Tết it was super busy at the Lake while I was there – the line to get into the Temple of the Jade Mountain (Ngoc Son Temple) was looooonnggggg, understandably – they wanted to pay homage, respect and pray.

 Ha Noi Street Train

 Afterward, we went up to see the Ha Noi Street Train – I saw this on YouTube as I was planning for the trip, so mentioned it to the group – they’d never heard of it, so they were game!

 Hidden amidst the hectic, narrow streets of the Ha Noi Old Quarter lies a funky little area, where motorbikes are no longer the biggest danger to locals stepping outside of their front door.
 They’re replaced by high speed trains, hurling through the residential street, mere feet away from peoples everyday lives – their dishes and laundry drying by the tracks.
 This is the street train.
 It comes through twice per day around 3:10 PM and 7:10 PM – and it does NOT slow down.